 At the entrance to the waterfall’s main viewing platform, Lord of the Rings fans will be sure to take note of the beautiful J.R.R Tolkien quote featured on the national monument sign.

 Along with Thousand Foot Falls, the Mountain Pine Ridge Forest Reserve is also where Big Rock Falls and Five Sisters Falls can be found.
-The latter, a 150-foot waterfall, makes for an ideal picnic location as well as a great swimming spot.
+The former, a 150-foot waterfall, makes for an ideal picnic location as well as a great swimming spot.

 Rio Frio Cave

 After visiting the falls, travel to the Mayan underworld, Xibalba, when you visit the Rio Frio Cave.
 Perhaps one of the top attractions in Mountain Pine Ridge, this cavernous chamber holds gigantic stalactites and is about a quarter mile long.
 Marvel at the 65-foot-tall entrance, before heading deeper inside what was once a Mayan burial ground.
 Dozens of massive boulders lay strewn about, and flowing through the center of the cave is a river that leads to a small series of cascading waterfalls.